Ju-On/TV/README.md

 # 2024-.py-scripts-Currently Held Offline
-CVE / IOC / EMAIL
+CVE / IOC / EMAIL to be added to repo.